 Search and Rescue

 Several companies around the world are building robots for Search and Rescue purposes.
-This is a great development, as several disasters have shown the need for such machines.
-However, those robots are still remotely managed by a human operator which limits their applicability severely.
-Disaster areas often have collapsed infrastructures and all kinds of problems that can interfere both with the possibility to come close enough for the operator and the required radio connection all together.
+This is a great development, as many big disasters have shown the need for such machines.
+However, those robots are still remotely controlled by a human operator, which severely limits their applicability.
+Disaster-areas often have collapsed infrastructures and all kinds of problems that can interfere both with the need to come close enough for the operator and the required radio connection all together.

-Another problem is that 'telepresence' which is the actual mode of operation, lacks the tactile feedback needed to do complex tasks.
-The DARPA Challenge has shown this in shocking detail.
-Some companies are working on better dexterity, but the operator being distant from the actual location will always be an impeding factor.
+Another difficulty is that 'telepresence', which is the actual mode of operation, lacks the tactile feedback required for complex tasks.
+Some companies are working on better dexterity, but the operator being far removed from the actual location will always be a constraining factor.

-Full Autonomy is obviously a solution to those problems.
-But in this case, this autonomy need to be an integral part of the machine without any external need for information transfer.
-This is why we decided early in the ASTRID project that the system should run on very moderate hardware without any outside need for network connections or other forms of communication.
-It's obvious that such a machine, when data transmission is unavailable, couldn't carry a complete datacenter around.
+Full Autonomy is the obvious solution to those difficulties.
+But in this case, this autonomy must be an integral part of the machine without any external need for information transfer.
+This is why we decided early in the ASTRID project that the system should run on very moderate hardware without any need for network connections or other forms of communication.
+It's obvious that such a machine, when data transmission is unavailable, couldn't carry a complete datacenter with it.

-Search and Rescue robotics for Disaster Relief where one of the primary targets of the ASTRID development.
-The ASTRID system is close to ready for implementation in such machines, and we are looking forward to work with the major players in this application area.
+Search and Rescue robotics for Disaster Relief were one of the primary targets of the ASTRID development.
+The ASTRID system is now entering the stage of dedicated implementations, and we are excited to work with the major players in this application area.

 External Articles